 This loss, along with the cost of returns, was impinging on producers’ profits – when one bottle leaks, supermarkets return the entire batch to the producer – along with the bill.

-This is when Enercon Industries came in with a solution – by adding a simple piece of foil to the container, leaks could be prevented.
+This is when Enercon Industries came in with a solution – by sealing a simple piece of foil to the container with an induction cap sealer, leaks could be prevented.